Towards customizable reinforcement learning agents: Enabling preference specification through online vocabulary expansion: Conclusion and future work

 \section{Conclusion and future work}

 This paper proposes the \textit{PRESCA} system through which everyday users can specify their preference to an AI agent. \textit{PRESCA} facilitates this communication by maintaining a symbolic interface made up of user understandable concepts.
 It also supports learning new concepts if needed.
-We show how \textit{PRESCA} leverages causal relationship between concepts to make the learning process more feedback efficient.
-While we presented a preliminary methodology to operationalize \textit{PRESCA}, there are several improvements that we plan to do.
-First, we want to leverage the fact that the system doesn't require learning highly accurate classifiers for the intermediate concepts on the causal chain.
-To achieve this, we intend to develop a meta-controller that will decide between investing budget in learning some intermediate concept vs using some already learned classifier for getting seed examples of the target concept.
-Second, for the case when there are multiple possible causes of the known concept, we intend to do an iterative clustering based approach which will cluster states that appear prior to the known concept to identify the cluster corresponding to the target concept.
-Finally, we plan to experiment with taking richer feedback from the user in terms of image patches relevant to the concept.
-This can be used to find likely negative examples of a concept which will allow us to relax the assumption about \textit{concept rarity}.
+We show how \textit{PRESCA} leverages causal relationship between concepts and a novel data augmentation approach to make the learning process more feedback efficient.
+While we presented a competent methodology to operationalize \textit{PRESCA}, there are some improvements that can be made.
+First, for the case when there are multiple possible causes of the known concept, we intend to do an iterative clustering based approach which will identify the cluster corresponding to the target concept.
+Second, we would experiment with adding active learning methods to \textit{PRESCA} to see if that helps further reduce feedback.
+Finally, we would like to improve the similarity metric used in the data augmentation procedure by incorporating the transition information as well into the embedding via self-supervised learning approaches \cite{pieter2020}.